Copyright © Ministry of Health Singapore. All Rights Reserved.

 10 Fun Ways to Get Active

 Take the lead and encourage your kids to be active every day.
 It is healthy, good for their eyesight and keeps them in good shape.
-Make physical activities part of your lifestyle so that your children grow up into active, healthy adults.
+Make regular exercise and physical activities part of your lifestyle so that your children grow up into active, healthy adults.

 Let’s get the kids moving!